jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 # Sorcerer

-Start with only the common moves.
+Start with only the untrained and common moves.
 Gain one each time you complete each of the first four acts of your arc.

+## Cast Untrained

+When you **weild magic without training, experience, or practice** state your goal and intended effect then ask:

+- Is the effect modest and mundane?
+- Is the effect safe for everyone?
+- Are you reaching for the last possible option to save yourself or someone you love?

+Roll 1d6 for each 'yes':

+If there is at least 1 hit, spend it on achieving your goal and intended effect.

+the GM holds all misses and may spend them in the future (this session) as arcane reverberations and aftershocks

+## Alternate Arcane Magic Move

+When you **weild magic** State your aims, and how magic works through you.
+Answer:

 ## Arcane Comprehension